omkarium/rufendec/README.md

 Options:
   -f, --password-file <PASSWORD_FILE>  Specify the password file with an extension ".omk".
 The first line in the file must have the password, and the second line must have the salt
-  -k, --skip-passwd-file-search        Skip the password_file search on the machine in case you decide to not provide the `password_file` in the CLI options
+  -k, --skip-passwd-file-search        Skip the password_file search on the machine in case you decided to not provide the `password_file` in the CLI options
-  -p, --passwd <PASSWD>                Specify the password (in case `password_file` is not provided and `supress_terminal`` is set to true)
+  -p, --passwd <PASSWD>                Specify the password (in case `password_file` is not provided and `supress_terminal` is set to true)
   -s, --salt <SALT>                    Specify the salt (in case `password_file` is not provided and `supress_terminal` is set to true)
   -o, --operation <OPERATION>          Specify the Operation you want to perform on the Source file [possible values: encrypt, decrypt]
   -m, --mode <MODE>                    Provide the mode of Encryption here [default: gcm] [possible values: ecb, gcm]